Download This Bill in Microsoft Word format

 Indicates New Matter

 Sponsors: Reps.
-Ridgeway, Bannister, W. Newton and R. Williams
+Ridgeway, Bannister, W. Newton, R. Williams and Hixon

 Document Path: l:\council\bills\gt\5594cm19.docx

 Introduced in the House on January 8, 2019

 Currently residing in the House Committee on Labor, Commerce and Industry

 Summary: Firefighter registration

 Date Body Action Description with journal page number ------------------------------------------------------------------------------- 12/18/2018 House Prefiled 12/18/2018 House Referred to Committee on Labor, Commerce and Industry 1/8/2019 House Introduced and read first time (House Journal-page 118) 1/8/2019 House Referred to Committee on Labor, Commerce and Industry (House Journal-page 118) 1/15/2019 House Member(s) request name added as sponsor: W.Newton 1/29/2019 House Member(s) request name added as sponsor: R.Williams 1/16/2020 House Member(s) request name added as sponsor: Hixon

 View the latest legislative information at the website